fosterrath-mila/ift6759/syllabus.md

 - Friday: 9:30-11:30 (Mila Auditorium #2)

 ### Office Hours
-- Ankit Vani: Tuesday 14:00-15:00, room J09 at Mila (except from Feb 13 to 21 inclusively, during which Ankit will be absent)
+- Ankit Vani: Tuesday 14:00-15:00, room J09 at Mila (in the 6666 St-Urbain building).
+Note that Ankit will be away from Feb 13 to 21 inclusively.
-- Breandan Considine: Friday 11:30-12:30pm, Cube 08 (at Mila)
+- Breandan Considine: Friday 11:30-12:30, Cube 08 at Mila (in the 6650 St-Urbain building)
-- Krishna Murthy: TBD
+- Krishna Murthy: Friday 11:30-12:30, room D07 at Mila (in the 6666 St-Urbain building)

 ### GPU Computing Resources
 Class students will have access to an external GPU cluster to work on their projects.
 However, this cluster will be shared with other users outside of the course.
 During the following periods, a set of GPUs will be reserved for the students in the class :